The Kailua Farmers Market

-Petit Suisse Crepes: Crepes straight from the farms.
+Petit Suisse Crepes: Crystal and Mehdi our newest vendors create crepes straight from the farms.
 Using local ingredients eggs, honey, cheese veggies and fruits.
 A must try item.

 Beyond Burgers: will be Bringing there Kulana Grass-fed Burgers.
 Try their Specialty Burger with caramelized Maui sweet onions & crumbled applewood smoked bacon in a savory BBQ sauce, topped off with Nalo baby arugula and roasted garlic aioli sauce.
 They also have a Bacon Swiss Burger, Portobello Mushroom Sandwich, and a 1K Burger.
 Jonathan sources his ingredients locally from Kulana Foods, Shinsato Farm, Ka lei Eggs, Maui Sugar, Nalo Farms, Ma’o Farms, Sugarland Farms, Aloun Farm, Hamakua Springs County Farm, Ho Farms, Maui Farmers, Kula Farms.

 Grandma G’s serving up Pan Seared Local Opakapaka, Grilled Garlic Local Sirloin, Grilled Loacl Teriyaki Sirloin and other specials- all with Nalo Greens and your choice of brown or white rice